Frequently Asked Questions

 Are you still able to offer local advice such as maps and leaflets?

-To minimise touch points, we will not be giving out paper maps or leaflets at this time although exhibitions leaflets will be available for visitors to pick up
+Yes we still have paper maps and leaflets and our exhibitions leaflets will be available for visitors to pick up when we are open.

-We have a lift available for visitors who need to use a lift to access the gallery/room space on the first and second floors currently exclusive for those with access needs.
+We have a lift available for visitors who need to use a lift to access the galleries and event spaces on the first and second floors.

 Details of Accessible Taxis are available here.